Patient education: Hepatitis A (Beyond the Basics)

 HEPATITIS A DIAGNOSIS

 A person is diagnosed with hepatitis A virus based upon their signs or symptoms, a physical examination, and blood testing.
-The blood test becomes positive about 5 days before symptoms appear and remains positive for about six months after infection.
+The blood test becomes positive about five days before symptoms appear and remains positive for about six months after infection.

 HEPATITIS A TREATMENT

 There is no cure for hepatitis A virus, although most people recover with supportive treatments at home, including rest.
 The amount of time needed to recover depends upon the individual; in general, the person should not return to work or school until the fever and jaundice have resolved and the appetite has returned.

 During the recovery period, it is important to avoid drinking alcohol and taking certain prescription and over-the-counter medications (eg, acetaminophen/Tylenol), which can injure the liver.
-People who drink alcohol on a regular basis (eg, seven to 14 drinks per week) should never take acetaminophen, even if they have not been infected with hepatitis, due to the risk of liver injury.
+People who drink alcohol on a regular basis (eg, 7 to 14 drinks per week) should never take acetaminophen, even if they have not been infected with hepatitis, due to the risk of liver injury.

 Less commonly, people infected with hepatitis A virus require treatment in a hospital to monitor the liver function, manage complications such as bleeding, provide adequate nutrition, and, in rare cases, perform liver transplantation.